smoliakov/nodejs-backend-architecture-typescript/README.md

 2. Express.js
 3. Typescript
 4. Mongoose
-5. Redis
-6. Mongodb
+5. Mongodb
-7. Joi
+6. Joi
-8. Unit Tests & Integration Tests
+7. Unit Tests & Integration Tests
-9. Docker
+8. Docker
-10. JWT
+9. JWT

 # About The Project
 This project is designed for a production ready environment.
 It can handle the scale and complexity of a very demanding application.
 This project is being used by companies like MindOrks, AfterAcademy, and CuriousJr.
 Apps/Websites having 10+ million usebase.